ashavijit/coupon-service-api/README.md

 ```

 ## Authentication
 Currently, no authentication is required.
-For production use, consider adding JWT or API key-based authentication.
+For production use, will add JWT or API key-based authentication.

 ---